kmchuc/InformUS/README.md

 ## About Me

 Kimberly Chuc is a software engineer located in the San Francisco Bay Area.
 She previously worked as an EMT striving towards becoming a Physician Assistant.
-Her passion for politics and love problem solving led her to creating her capstone package.
+Her passion for politics and love for problem solving led her to creating her capstone package.
+She hopes this project provides people with the proper resources to practice their right to vote!